Response

 Timings

-HTTP response timings are exposed through Hurl structured output (see --json) and HTML report (see --report-html).
-On each response, libcurl response timings are available:
+HTTP response timings are exposed through Hurl structured output (see --json), HTML report (see --report-html) and JSON report (see --report-json).

 • time_namelookup: the time it took from the start until the name resolving was completed.
 You can use --resolve to exclude DNS performance from the measure.